JetBrains/teamcity-documentation/topics/installing-agent-tools.md

 * __NUnit 3__: different versions can be installed and the default version set/changed.
 * __Sysinternals handle.exe__ used to determine processes which hold files in the checkout directory on Windows agents.
 * __Sysinternals psexec.exe__ required for installing a TeamCity agent from a Windows server to a Windows host using Agent push.
 * You can also upload __your own tool as a .zip archive__: the structure of the tool plugin is described on the [Plugins Packaging page](https://plugins.jetbrains.com/docs/teamcity/plugins-packaging.html#Tools).
-TeamCity will use the name of the zip file as the tool name on all agents.
-The zip file will be automatically unpacked on the agents to the directory with the same name.
+TeamCity will use the name of the ZIP file as the tool name on all agents.
+The ZIP file will be automatically unpacked on the agents to the directory with the same name.
 When the first custom tool is installed, the __Zip Archive__ section appears on the page.
 In this section, you can see all the tool usages, remove the tool, or install a new one.

 TeamCity places installed tools into the `<[TeamCity Data Directory](teamcity-data-directory.md)>/plugins/.tools` and monitors the content of this directory.